 Let's go over the most formative projects that I've worked on the past few years.

 In 2018 I made a prototype in my spare time of two 'safety hazard men' solving problems by plugging in power cords in an overhead-view stylized office.
 It was selected by Nintendo and Paladin Studios to become a full title.
 The ruleset of 'every object can be moved' and 'everything can be destroyed' posed huge technical and design challenges that we overcame through teamwork and iteration.
 My greatest personal accomplishments on the project were:

-From 2018 onwards I sought to apply the lessons learned from the failure of The Intruder to independently develop a game that relies heavily on proven gameplay concepts, has a more appropriate scope and isn't burdened by community expectations.
-It is now resuming after slowing for Good Job.
+From 2018 onwards I sought to apply the lessons learned from the failure of The Intruder to independently develop a game with a more appropriate scope.
+I'm now working on this full-time.
 My greatest accomplishments so far have been:

 From 2013 to 2018 I worked on a survival horror game in my spare time.
 The idea was that every night a mysterious creature visited and tried to kill you while you explored the mystery of an abandoned rural town.
 It started with open-world gameplay which proved to be too ambitious so I scaled it down to being stuck in a mansion during a blizzard.
 That proved to miss some of the creative spark of the original concept and I eventually shelved the project.
 My greatest accomplishments were:

 From 2016 to 2017 I developed an infinite runner mobile adaptation of the beloved Katamari Damacy franchise.
 Katamari's quirky mechanic of an ever-growing sticky ball and the constantly changing scale of the gameplay caused the team a lot of headaches but we were able to make it come together in the end.
 My greatest personal accomplishments on the project were: